 ALL of our All Natural Series cutting boards contain ZERO glues and ZERO petroleum based coatings.
 They are the most natural and safe cutting boards we can possibly produce.

 Our edge grain PRO series, our Lite Series, our Butcher Block Series, and some of our Serving Series DO contain glues.
 The glues we use are FDA approved for this purpose (vs many forign made cutting boards) and we use glue very sparingly as all of our boards contain very few glue lines.
 This is because we use wide pieces of wood to make our boards, this produces a very high quality cutting board without the need for much glue.

 The MSDS of the glue is available at the link below so you can make your personal decision as to whether you would like to choose one of our products that contain glue, or would like to purchase a glue free prodcuct from our "All Natural Series" line of cutting boards.

 What type of wood do you use?

-We use North American Hard Maple for most of our cutting boards.
+We use 100% Canadian Hard Maple sourced within 100 miles of our facility and all ethically harvested and/or FSC certified.
 Hard Maple has the perfect blend of hardness for durabilty and softness to not dull your knife blades as quickly as, for example, a bamboo cutting board.
-It also has been shown in studies to not harbor bacteria.
+It also has been shown in studies to naturally combat harboring bacteria.
 Plastic cutting boards, even when run through the dishwasher tend to harbor bacteria once the board has been used and has cut marks in the surface.
 As Hard Maple dries it kills the bacteria.
 With proper sanitization (as per included instructions), we feel Hard Maple is the best choice for a cutting board, bar none.

 Why not plastic?